 Deciding on Erva’s Starling-Proof Suet Feeder

-After that positive experience, I’ve been mulling over whether to try the suet version of this same Starling-Proof feeder.
+After that positive experience, I was mulling over whether to try the suet version of this same Starling-Proof feeder.
 (Erva’s line of Starling-Proof feeders all start with a drum-shaped cage with a metal top and bottom.
 Each version has a different attachment inside to offer seed or mealworms or suet, etc. They all have a sturdy cable loop for hanging. ) Erva’s Starling-Proof Suet feeder has an inner wire suet cage that you screw inside the main cage.
-It can hold two blocks of commercial suet and comes in copper or green colors.
+It can hold two blocks of commercial suet back to back and comes in copper or green colors.

 Smaller suet-eating birds can slip through this feeder’s outer cage wires to eat, but not larger birds.
 So birds like titmouses, nuthatches, wrens, chickadees, bluebirds and Downy Woodpeckers can eat the suet.
 Larger birds like starlings, grackles and Blue Jays should be blocked.

 This also means that larger woodpeckers like Red-Bellied Woodpeckers and Pileated Woodpeckers are probably going to be blocked out as well.
 Red-Bellied Woodpeckers do have long beaks and very long tongues.
 In my yard, they cling on the outside of Woodlink cage feeders and use their beaks and tongues to pull sunflower chips from feeder ports inside the cage.
-So it is possible that red-bellies might be able to reach the suet in the Erva suet feeders with their tongue.
+So I suppose it might possible that red-bellies might be able to reach the suet in the Erva suet feeders with their tongue.
+(It would be an impressive stretch though.)
 But often I’ll see birds pound on suet with their bill to loosen it up.
 I’m not sure red-bellies would be able to stretch far enough to do that here.
 I don’t see Pileated Woodpeckers at my feeders so I can’t comment on how they might approach this feeder.

 Because I have Red-Bellied Woodpeckers in the yard year-round, I hesitated on buying this feeder.
 I didn’t want to block them out along with the starlings and grackles.
 But my plan is to use both this feeder and the upside-down suet feeders I already have.
 This lets the red-bellies continue to use the upside-down feeders but sets aside this new feeder for smaller birds.

-My plan next spring when the starlings and grackles become a pain is to put regular commercial suet with additions like peanuts or insects in the Erva Starling-Proof Suet Feeder.
-I will then fill the upside-down feeders with pure suet blocks.
-In experimenting with pure suet this year, I found that Red-Bellied Woodpeckers seemed fine with it but starlings and grackles showed no interest.
+My strategy for when the starlings and grackles are a pain is to put regular commercial suet with additions like peanuts or insects in the Erva Starling-Proof Suet Feeder.
+I then fill the upside-down feeders with pure suet blocks.
+In past experiments with pure suet, I found that Red-Bellied Woodpeckers and Downy Woodpeckers seemed fine with it but starlings and grackles showed no interest.
 (Important Note: Because pure suet melts, only use it when temperatures are under about 70F.
 Once days get warmer, you MUST take it down.
 Melting suet can dangerously coat a bird’s feathers as well as make a mess.)

 Erva’s Starling-Proof Suet Feeder

-I purchased this feeder online several weeks ago directly from the folks at Erva.
+I purchased this feeder online directly from the folks at Erva.
 (They sell the feeder on Amazon too.)
-It arrives well wrapped with the inner suet cage of the feeder wrapped separately inside the main feeder cage.
+It arrived well wrapped with the inner suet cage of the feeder wrapped separately inside the main feeder cage.
 Putting it together is very easy.
 Simply attach the inner suet cage at the bottom with a hand-turn screw wheel.